 5. Baby Lemmings Become Independent Rather Young

 Before becoming independent, they spend around three months living with their mother.
-Before becoming independent, young lemmings remain with their mother for around three months.
 They are already prepared to go because they are born with fur and eyes open.

 Lemming babies are born with teeth and claws as well.
 Young lemmings do not require any assistance from humans; after just six weeks of gestation, they are capable of surviving on their own.
 This makes sense when you realize that newborn lemmings are born alone from a single egg, not in a litter (kind of like chickens).